Here's all you need to know about getting a TV licence as a student and how a 'loophole' could mean you DON'T need one.

-If you watch or record TV as its broadcast then yes, you need a TV licence.
+If you watch or record TV as its broadcast - even if online - then yes, you need a TV licence.
 You'll also need a TV license to use BBC iPlayer, even if watching on catch up after a show has aired.

 It doesn't matter if you watch via a TV or online, via a laptop, phone or other device.

 You only need one licence per house so you can split the cost with your housemates.
 Some landlords may be extra nice and cover the price of the TV licence for you in your rent, so check before splashing out needless cash!

 In halls and dorms, slightly different rules might apply so you should contact whoever manages the halls.

 TV Licence loophole